MatioRIGARD/stm32f7_freertos_plus_template/README.md

 If you want to know how to use mosquitto broker, you can read this brief memo I wrote: [MQTT broker usage](doc/mqtt_broker_usage.md)

 If you want to have more details about how I build this template, you can read this: [Tuto link](./doc/stm32f7_template_init.md)

+If you need to use wolfssl (with MQTT for example), you need to build the lib wolfssl once using the command `make wolfssl_build`